Ruleta (Inna song): Reception

 Upon its release, "Ruleta" received positive reviews from music critics.
 Currinn from CelebMix wrote, "this new song has Inna proving that she's multilingual", and compared the style of "Ruleta" to her "Heaven" (2016).
 Kevin Apaza, writing for Direct Lyrics thought, "summer doesn't officially start until Romanian pop queen Inna releases her summer single", further calling it "brilliant" and "club-ready".
 An editor of Bihoreanul praised the "attractive" rhythms of "Ruleta" and noted its potential commercial success in Romania.

 Commercially, the song debuted at number 32 on Romania's Airplay 100 for the week ending 9 July 2017 as the highest new entry, marking one of Inna's highest debuts on the chart.
-In late August 2017, "Ruleta" reached its peak position at number three, becoming the singer's highest charting single since "Bop Bop" (2015), which peaked at number two.
+In late August 2017, "Ruleta" reached its peak position at number three, becoming the singer's highest-charting single since "Bop Bop" (2015), which peaked at number two.
 The track also opened at number 39 on the French Club 40 chart for the week ending 15 July 2017 and rose up to number 26 on the following week.
-"Ruleta" further charted in other countries, most notably reaching number two in Bulgaria.
+"Ruleta" further charted in other countries, most notably reaching number two in Bulgaria, and number 45 in Spain.